Mon 8 Apr 19

 The Online Harms white paper, which seeks to establish a social media duty of care, includes elements identified in her work with former government advisor Will Perrin, for the Carnegie UK Trust.

-Social media can be a force for good, but recent high-profile cases, such as the death of 14year-old Molly Russel and the live streaming of the Auckland mosque attacks, have put the spotlight back on how best to regulate online content and protect users.
+Social media can be a force for good, but recent high-profile cases, such as the death of 14 year-old Molly Russel and the live streaming of the Christchurch mosque attacks, have put the spotlight back on how best to regulate online content and protect users.

 The proposal, which ministers claim would make the UK a "world leader" in its protection of social media users, places responsibility at the door of internet firms.
 A regulator would have the power to fine companies who fall short and could make senior managers personally liable for failings.
 Ultimately, websites that fail to comply could be blocked from operating within the UK.